pulp-platform/hero/README.md

 ```
 make tc-llvm
 ```
+(If you are working on ETHZ IIS machines, the default compiler is too old to build LLVM.
+To fix this problem, you have to set two environment variables *before* building LLVM: `CC=/usr/pack/gcc-9.2.0-af/linux-x64/bin/gcc CXX=/usr/pack/gcc-9.2.0-af/linux-x64/bin/g++`.)

 Note that the LLVM OpenMP target offloading plugin for PULP (i.e., `libomptarget.rtl.pulp.so`) is *not* compiled as part of LLVM.
 Instead, it is compiled as package in the host SDK, because it must be compiled for a specific host architecture.
 You can thus safely ignore the message `LIBOMPTARGET: Not building PULP offloading plugin: build disabled.`.

 ### Environments